-JIN JIN is the UK’s first Natural Enzyme Cordial.
-This premium fermented drink is made from over 35 different fruits, vegetables, mushrooms and cultures.
-Packed with beneficial bacteria and complex enzymes, it is designed to boost and support our immune system, keep our guts healthy, whilst improving our well-being, alongside having many other health benefits.
+JIN JIN is the UK’s first natural enzyme concentrate.
+Packed with beneficial bacteria and complex enzymes, it is designed to boost and support our immune system, keep our guts healthy, while improving our well-being, alongside having many other health benefits.

 SOD, or Superoxide Dismutase, is an enzyme that acts as an antioxidant in defending the body against reactive oxygen species-mediated diseases and cellular damage.
 It is the first line of defence in all of life.
 SOD prevents the human body from free radical damage, ensuring the protection of your skin and overall health.

 SOD performs the following functions:

 It slows down the ageing process & gives a youthful radiance

 Improve skin health and skin texture

 It is proven to be beneficial for several diseases such as Alzheimer's disease, Parkinson's disease, osteoarthritis, rheumatoid arthritis, cataracts, gout, and scleroderma.

 It also breaks down harmful free radicals into less damaging molecules like hydrogen peroxide and oxygen.
 It inhibits the appearance of ageing signs such as fine lines, wrinkles, saggy skin, age spots, and uneven complexion.
 It also fights hyperpigmentation caused by sun damage.
 It promotes the production of collagen and increases the elasticity of your skin.

 GABA also known as Gama-Aminobutyric Acid, are amino acids that act naturally on our nervous system.

 Having adequate levels of GABA: